 Testing for Helicobacter pylori

 Non-invasive testing is useful only if it will alter the subsequent management of the patient.
-The National Institute for Health and Clinical Excellence (NICE) offers advice on which test to use:
+The National Institute for Health and Care Excellence (NICE) offers advice on which test to use:

 Offer eradication therapy to all patients with positive tests for H. pylori.